-1. 40 CFR 60.5509(b)(7) exempts steam generating units or IGCCs that undergoes a modification resulting in an hourly increase in CO2 emissions of 10 percent or less from the 40 CFR part 60, subpart TTTT applicability.

-The EPA is also promulgating minor amendments to the applicability criteria for combined heat and power (CHP) and non-fossil EGUs and other miscellaneous technical changes in the regulatory requirements.
+The EPA is finalizing a pollutant-specific significant contribution finding (SCF) for GHG emissions from EGUs.
+In reaching this conclusion, the EPA has also concluded that it is appropriate to utilize a threshold for determining significance, as well as secondary criteria to be applied in certain circumstances, that in principle would be equally applicable to other NSPS source categories.

-The for C. What are the costs and benefits?
+C. What are the costs and benefits?

 In 2015, the EPA promulgated “Standards of Performance for Greenhouse Gas Emissions From New, Modified, and Reconstructed Stationary Sources: Electric Utility Generating Units,” 80 FR 64510 (October 23, 2015) (2015 Rule).
 When the EPA promulgated the 2015 Rule, it took note of both utility announcements and U.S. Energy Information Administration (EIA) modeling and, based on that information, concluded that even in the absence of this rule, (1) existing and anticipated economic conditions are such that few, if any, coal-fired EGUs will be built in the foreseeable future, and that (2) utilities and project developers are expected to choose new generation technologies (primarily natural gas combined cycle (NGCC)) that would meet the final standards and also renewable generating sources that are not affected by these final standards.
 See 80 FR 64515.
 The EPA, therefore, projected that the 2015 Rule would “result in negligible CO2 emission changes, quantified benefits, and costs by 2022 as a result of the performance standards for newly constructed EGUs.”
 Id.
 The Agency went on to say that it had been “notified of few power sector new source performance standards (NSPS) modifications or reconstructions.”
 Based on that additional information, the EPA said it “expects that few EGUs will trigger either the modification or the reconstruction provisions” of the 2015 Rule.
 Id. at 64516.

-As explained in the economic impact analysis for this final rule, the EPA has concluded that the projections described in the 2015 Rule remain generally correct.
+TheThe EPA has concluded that the projections described in the 2015 Rule remain generally correct.
 In the period of analysis, the EPA expects there to be few, if any, newly constructed, reconstructed, or modified sources that will trigger the provisions the EPA is promulgating in this action.
-Consequently, the EPA has conducted an illustrative analysis of the costs for a representative newly constructed unit.
-Based on this analysis, which is presented in the economic impact analysis, the EPA projects that there will be no significant changes in CO2 emissions or in compliance costs as a result of this final rule.
-This analysis reflects the best data available to the EPA at the time the modeling was conducted.
-As with any modeling of future projections, many of the inputs are uncertain.
-In this context, notable uncertainties, in the future, include the cost of fuels, the cost to operate existing power plants, the cost to construct and operate new power plants, infrastructure, demand, and policies affecting the electric power sector.
-The modeling conducted for the economic impact analysis is based on estimates of these variables, which were derived from the data currently available to the EPA.
-However, future realizations could deviate from these expectations as a result of changes in wholesale electricity markets, federal policy intervention, including mechanisms to incorporate value for onsite fuel storage and/or inertia to stabilize the power grid, or substantial shifts in energy prices.
-The results presented in the economic impact analysis are not a prediction of what will happen, but rather a projection describing how this final regulatory action may affect electricity sector outcomes in the absence of significant and unexpected changes.
-The results of the economic impact analysis should be viewed in that context.
+ConsequentlyConsequently, the EPA projects that there will be no significant changes in CO2 emissions or in compliance costs as a result of this final rule.